erap320/CrowLeer/README.md

 ## Progress information

-Every line of the information shown corresponds to the crawling of one URL.
+Every line of the information shown in the console corresponds to the crawling of one URL.
 The structure of the lines is the following:
 ```Number of URLs left >> Currently crawled URL : Depth of the URL```

 ## Third party libraries